 - Cook a nice meal for yourself

-What’s your favorite self-care activity?
+What's your favorite form of self care?
 Let us know in the comments!

 Jamie Santos works on the Passion Planner Marketing team and is a lifelong learner.
 On her off time, she is an ice cream aficionado and baker-in-progress who enjoys indulging in anything sweet.